Healthcare. A Pathway for Your Future.

 Foundations of Health Insurance – The Foundations of Health Insurance Processor course is a 45 hour class designed to provide students with the fundamentals of administrative, technological, and essential skills/competencies to gain employment in the health and dental insurance field.
 This is Part 1 of a 3-part program.

 Home Health Aide (HHA)– Want to work in a home setting and providing care to a variety of populations ranging from infants to the elderly?
 Become a Home Health Aide.

 Medical Administrative Assistant (MAA) – The evolution of medical services has created a strong demand in the area of Medical Administrative Assistant.
 Known also as Medical Office Secretary, Medical Receptionist or Medical Office Assistant, the training is designed to provide students with the skills necessary to provide administrative support in a medical office, a basic understanding of medical terminology, enhanced oral and written communication skills necessary to provide administrative assistance, ability to help with transcription, and marketing and healthcare administrative management.
 In addition, ethical and professional behavior, respect of confidentiality, HIPAA rules, and patient needs along with problem solving and critical thinking skills will be addressed.

-Personal Care Assistant (PCA) – Train to work in a home setting, providing services limited to personal care and light household work as a Personal Care Assistant.
+Personal Care Aide (PCA) – Train to work in a home setting, providing services limited to personal care and light household work as a Personal Care Aide.

-Personal Care Assistant (PCA) Upgrade to Home Health Aide (HHA) – Pursue this training if you already have your PCA certification and wish to acquire additional training to become a certified HHA.
+Personal Care Aide (PCA) Upgrade to Home Health Aide (HHA) – Pursue this training if you already have your PCA certification and wish to acquire additional training to become a certified HHA.

 Phlebotomy Certificate – The phlebotomist is a vital member of the clinical laboratory team whose main function is to obtain patient’s blood specimen by venipuncture and micro-collection for testing purposes.